jdiamond/Nustache/README.txt

 For a list of implementations (other than .NET) and editor plugins, see http://mustache.github.com/.

+Installation:

+- Pull from GitHub or download the repository and build it.
+- Or, install via NuGet (search for Nustache).
+- If you're using MVC, you'll want to build/install the Nustache.Mvc3 project, too.

 Usage:

+For non-MVC projects:

-- Add a reference to Nustache.Core.dll.
+- Add a reference to Nustache.Core.dll (done for you if you used NuGet).
 - Import the Nustache.Core namespace.
-- Use one of the static, helper methods in the Render class.
+- Use one of the static, helper methods on the Render class.

     var html = Render.FileToString("foo.template", myData);

 - Data can be object, IDictionary, or DataTable.
 - If you need more control, use Render.Template.
 - See the source and tests for more information.

+For MVC projects:

+- Add a reference to Nustache.Mvc3.dll (done for you if you used NuGet).
+- Add NustacheViewEngine to the global list of view engines.
+- See Global.asax.cs in the Nustache.Mvc3.Example project for an example.

 nustache.exe: